Marlon Maro

 Marlon Maro (born June 21, 1965) is a Filipino football coach and former international football player.
 He was the head coach of the Philippines women's national football team in 2021.

 Club career

-Maro played as a player for Philippine Navy.
+Maro played as a player for US.

 International career

 Marlon Maro played as a defender for the Philippine national team.
 He was part of the 1991 squad that reached the semifinals of the Southeast Asian Games; the highest achievement of the senior team at said tournament before the football at the games became an under-23 tournament in 2001.
 At the 1993 Southeast Asian Games, Marlon Maro was designated as the captain of the national team.